 I started using a camera at the age of 16 when I bought my first camera (A yashica SLR) and a 50mm lens.
 After using the camera for about a week or so I realised that I needed to learn more about the technical side of photography.
 I read every magazine that was available ranging from Amateur Photographer to The British Journal Of Photography.
 I knew from an early stage that I would like to try and become a professional photographer one day, but had no idea about running a business or marketing to get the right customers.
 I kept thinking that one day I would get published in a magazine and it would start my career.
 In early 1997 I started a course that would change everything.

-I studied fine art photography and worked in black and white exclusively for the next five years exposing film, devleoping it in a small tank and producing fine art prints using fibre based paper and selenium toner.
+I studied fine art photography and worked in black and white exclusively for the next five years exposing film, developing it in a small tank in my bathroom and producing fine art prints using fibre based paper and selenium toner.
 My work was meticulously scrutinised by my tutor (which I thank him for today) and photography became a real passion.
-I worked in the landscape covering a large area from The Malvern Hills through the Elan Valley to Aberystwyth.
+I worked as a landscape photographer covering a large area from The Malvern Hills through the Elan Valley up to Aberystwyth and along the coast.
 Using 35mm film in a Nikon FM2 with a 24mm Nikon Ai lens and 6x6cm film in a Mamiya C330 twin lens reflex camera with an 80mm lens.

 I registered the domain name www.pureprints.com and started planning a new website.
 Also in early 1998 I received a call from The British Journal of Photography who wanted to feature a few of my images in the magazine.
 I sent off the prints and had a portfolio and profile printed in the April edition of the magazine.
-I got one job from the feature, with a landscape photography calender company, I was supplied with some camera equipment and a selection of Fuji Velvia transparency film, and asked to travel around the area photographing the landscape for calendars and postcards.
-I found it difficult to work with Velvia at first after using black and white film for so long, but I soon realised that the print industry mainly needed colour photography and so I focussed on colour.
+I got one job from the feature, with a landscape photography calender company, I was supplied with some camera equipment and a selection of Fuji Velvia transparency film, and asked to travel around the area photographing the landscape producing colour images to be used for calendars and postcards.
+I found it difficult to work with Velvia at first after using black and white film for so long, but I soon realised that the print industry mainly needed colour photography and so I focused on learning colour.

 The meeting went well and we booked our photographer.
 After the wedding I realised how great it was that we did not have to interact with our photographer all day, and it just happened without any problems.
-The results were also just what we wanted, relaxed images of us both enjoying the day with our friends and family, a few formal groups and detail shots of the cake and tables.
-I never thought I would start photographing weddings but it made me realise there must be other couples that would want a similiar thing.
+The results were also just what we wanted, relaxed images of us both enjoying the day with our friends and family, a few formal family group photographs and detail shots of the cake and tables.
+I never thought I would start photographing weddings but it made me realise there must be other couples that would want a similar relaxed informal style.
 At this stage I never new I would spend the next twelve years photographing weddings.

-I am now photographing weddings and running photography courses to help people improve their photography skills and get past the complicated digital cameras we all have to use.
+I have now photographed over three hundred weddings and teach photography courses to help people improve their photography skills and get past the complicated digital cameras we all have to use.
 I believe in mastering the basic techniques first and not complicating the process.
-I have been asked by many students "How did you do it" and I hope I can now share with you twenty seven years of experience as an amateur and professional photographer buying and selling cameras and running a photography business.
+I have been asked by many students "How did you do it" and I hope I can now share with you twenty eight years of experience as an amateur and professional photographer buying and selling cameras and running a photography business.